-In an ideal world you you’re going to get 500+ 5* Facebook reviews.
+In an ideal world, you’re going to get 500+ 5* Facebook reviews.
 But in reality, we all know that it’s extremely difficult to maintain ridiculously high levels of service 100% of the time.
 Or you might just get that annoying little shit of a customer that just loves to cause carnage.
-Either way, lots of businesses will have a bad review somewhere.
-So, for this blog we will openly tell you how to deal with them.
+Either way, lots of businesses will have a negative review somewhere.
+So, for this blog, we will openly tell you how to deal with them.

 Before we get into the gritty stuff, one thing you should know is, completely getting rid of bad Facebook is a bit like Mission Impossible, just without the lasers and guns.